Racialized man covering mouth

 The bottom line is it’s impractical and irrational to tell people to leave swearing behind when they come to work

-Many studies have disproved the pervasive myth that swearing indicates someone’s dishonesty or unintelligence.
-Instead, they show that people who swear are frequently more honest and have higher emotional and linguistic intelligence.
-Furthermore, studies have shown that swearing can reduce pain and boost strength.
 Swearing can also be a healthy emotional release for folks to channel their anger or frustrations rather than repressing them.
-Swearing has been demonstrated to increase the persuasiveness and impact of a message.
-Additionally, swearing is linked with an 18% higher likelihood of making a sale.
+It has been demonstrated to increase the persuasiveness and impact of a message and is linked to an 18% higher likelihood of making a sale.
 In the 10,000 instances of swearing cataloged by researchers Janschewitz and Jay, they rarely observed any negative consequences.

 Occasionally using this “taboo” language can knock down barriers of strict professionalism, making space for more human interaction and lighter conversation.
 In other words, by cursing around your co-workers, you can establish a friendlier atmosphere and develop camaraderie.